Understanding the Appraisal Process

 Appraisers are intimately familiar with the communities in which they appraise.
 They thoroughly understand the value of specific features to the homeowners of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
 By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Anderson Appraisal, LLC, we are experts when it comes to knowing the worth of particular items in Amarillo and Potter County neighborhoods.
 The sales comparison approach to value is usually awarded the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this, an appraiser from Anderson Appraisal, LLC will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+The bottom line is, an appraiser from Anderson Appraisal, LLC will help you discover the most accurate property value, so you can make the most informed real estate decisions.